othorizedshogun/othorizedshogun.github.io/about/index.md

 ## Background

-I'm handle all things data at [Credit Cliq](https://creditcliq.com).
-I handle analytics, research and development of models for the african credit finance space.
+I handle all things data at [Credit Cliq](https://creditcliq.com), overseeing analytics, research, and the development of models within the African credit finance sector.

 <!-- Previously, I've worked at:
 * [Thinking Machines Data Science](https://thinkingmachin.es) (Manila): a data